halogenjs/view/Readme.md

     })

-    // and we want the View to continue processing this node, so we... return true;
+    // we don't call cancel here, so the childNodes will be processed as normal

   })
   .create( html, model )